intel/llvm/sycl/doc/DeviceGlobal.md

 they are in the global address space (as opposed to the private address space as is currently the case).
 This behavior would be consistent with the way the compiler works in OpenCL C 2.0 mode.

+### Need some way to propagate properties to SPIR-V

+The [specification of properties normally used on FPGA][2] includes three properties that must be propagated from DPC++ source code, through LLVM IR, and into SPIR-V where they are represented as SPIR-V decorations:

+* `copy_access`
+* `init_via`
+* `implement_in_csr`

+It's not clear how this should work.
+One of the goals of the new property mechanism is to make it easy to propagate information like this through the compiler toolchain, so hopefully we can leverage some common infrastructure rather than hard-coding support for these three properties.
+However, there is not yet a design document for the new properties mechanism, so it's not yet clear what this infrastructure will be.

+### Will changing the name of internal symbols be bad for debugging?

+The [backend functions for copying to / from a device symbol][5] currently require the symbol to have export linkage in SPIR-V.  (This is the case for the Level Zero and OpenCL functions.
+We are not sure about the CUDA functions, but it seems likely they have the same limitation.)
+However, the device global extension allows these variables to also have internal linkage, and this seems like a useful feature.
+The current strategy is to convert internal linkage variables to external linkage at the IR level and also rename the symbol in a way that is globally unique.

+This should result in functionally correct code, but it seems likely to make debugging more difficult.
+If the debugger uses the name from SPIR-V, this name will not match what the user expects.
+We attempt to mitigate this somewhat by preserving the user's name and appending a unique suffix, but this seems like a weak mitigation.

+Do we think the debugging experience will be so bad that we should change the strategy?
+The fundamental requirement is that we need some unique way to identify each device code variable when using these backend functions.
+Currently, we use the variable's mangled name, but this could be changed.
+An alternative solution would be to augment the SPIR-V with some new decoration that gives a unique name to each `OpVariable` that needs to be accessed from the host.
+We could then use that name with the backend functions, and avoid renaming variables with internal linkage.
+This would be more effort, though, because we would need a new SPIR-V extension, and we would need to change the implementation of the Level Zero and OpenCL backends.